Meaning

 History

-In 2016, Yogeswari and Jeanine Munyeshuli identified local teachers and started a program in Rwanda, teaching yoga to genocide survivors in partnership with local NGOs.
+In 2016, a partnership between Yogeswari and Jeanine Munyeshuli saw the inception of a transformative program in Rwanda.
+This initiative aimed to bring healing and hope to genocide survivors through the power of yoga, in collaboration with local NGOs.

 DISCOVER MORE ABOUT AZAHAR FOUNDATION